Wilting plant in a dream in a terracotta pot on cracked dry earth

 Endless dry earth.
 Cracks, dust, heat.
 Not a drop of moisture anywhere.
 Thirst — literal or metaphorical.
 The feeling that something nourishing exists somewhere — just not here, not now.

-Your Explorer speaks through this image, caught in a resource crisis — the part that usually moves forward with curiosity, but has now run into emptiness.
+Your Explorer speaks through this image, caught in a resource crisis: the part that usually moves forward with curiosity, but has now run into emptiness.
 The parched landscape points to a period when your old sources of nourishment have run dry.
 A time when what once gave you energy, inspiration, and joy — no longer does.

 This is not the end.
 Drought is part of a cycle.
 In nature, it comes before the rain.
 In the psyche, it comes before the search for a new source.
 Your unconscious is not punishing you.
 It is simply being honest about where you are right now.
 And it raises the most important question of all: where will the water come from?
+When the dryness deepens into solitude and the emptied landscape becomes a question of company, the dream often turns into one in which you are alone in the desert, and it is unbearable.

 Ask yourself: “Where did my inspiration and life force used to come from — and is that source still working?
 If not, what might become the new one?”